 Later in this briefing we set out information on how, since February 2020, the Home Office has developed its response to immigration issues arising from COVID-19.

 We have also had discussions with senior Home Office officials and some of the information provided is included in our guidance below.

 Compliance with UK immigration law

 The Home Office’s current position is that individuals should, where possible, try and comply with the UK’s immigration laws.
-However, we have been told that anyone who cannot comply due to the pandemic, but is taking a reasonable and pragmatic approach, will not be penalised.
+We have been told by senior officials in the Home Office that anyone who cannot comply due to the pandemic, but is taking a reasonable and pragmatic approach, will not be penalised.